DysphagiaAnalysis/Dysphagia-Video-Classification/README.md

 - GMM

 Geniohyoid Muscle:
-- CNN to extract features
+- CNN to extract features from GH annotations
 - Preprocessing videos to same length
 - RNN for classification

 ---